Peonies are long-lasting flowers much appreciated in our gardens.

 The soil must run deep, and is best when rich and well drained.
 If the soil is very hard, break it up first with a spade.
 If the soil is a bit too poor, add organic matter (horse manure, dried blood…).

-Peonies complement climbing roses well, since they cover their base.
+Peonies complement climbing roses well, since they cover their base and lower stems.

 - Roses bloom just after peonies do, so they ensure a constantly flowered view on that particular garden spot.